-Following on from Introduction to Editorial Skills, and using the same three-step blended learning approach, students will be able to work on-screen and on paper.
+Following on from Introduction to Editorial Skills: Proofreading and Copy-Editing, and using the same three-step blended learning approach, students will be able to work on-screen and on paper.

 Anyone who already has some publishing experience, knowledge of proofreading and copy-editing, or has completed the introductory course, will find this an invaluable way to develop their skills further.
 Building on the basics, the course offers guidance on more technical editorial tasks, such as working with tables, illustrations, references and bibliographies It has been created by a team of industry experts, all with experience of working within the largest UK publishing houses, and is taught by tutors who have all worked as senior copy-editors and proofreaders.